Germany issues gas supply warning; Poland to halt Russian oil imports

 “Security of supply is still guaranteed,” said the economics and climate minister, Robert Habeck of the Green party.
 “There are currently no supply bottlenecks.
 Nevertheless, we must step up precautionary measures in order to be prepared in the event of an escalation from Russia.”

-The move, which came amid rising gas prices across Europe, shows how the continent’s largest economy is bracing for the potential that the Kremlin could hold back fossil fuels used to heat homes and generate electricity after leaders of the world’s major economies refused to pay for the supplies in rubles.
+The move, which came amid rising gas prices across Europe, shows how the continent’s largest economy is bracing for the potential that the Kremlin could hold back fossil fuels used to heat homes and generate electricity after leaders of the world’s major economies refused to pay for the supplies in the Russian currency.

 Russian President Vladimir Putin’s ultimatum about rubles, issued last week to “unfriendly” countries, was rejected Monday by leaders from the Group of Seven major economies, who issued a joint declaration saying the demand represented a breach of contract.
 Moscow has vowed to resolve by Thursday the practical arrangements necessary for foreign companies to use its currency.